stanulilic/stanleyulili.com-old/_posts/2020-03-04-global-objects-in-nodejs.md

 - module
 - URL

-To easily follow these tutorial, create a folder in your home directory named `nodejs`.
+To easily follow this tutorial, create a folder in your home directory named `nodejs`.

 ```
 mkdir nodejs
 ```

-Go into the directly `nodejs`.
+Move into the `nodejs` folder.

 ```
 cd nodejs